mattmiller899/imicrobe-16SrDNA-OTU-Clustering/README.md

 ## Build and Run as a Singularity container

-Singularity, Git, and make must be installed to build the pipeline as a Singularity container.
+`Singularity`, `Git`, and `make` must be installed to build the pipeline as a Singularity container.
-In addition, `sudo` priviledge is required.
+In addition, `sudo` privilege is required.

 Build the pipeline container: